Skip to main content

 This trend is particularly popular among professionals and those who want a stylish manicure that still looks appropriate in more formal settings.
 The beauty of line art is that even a single accent nail with a simple design can elevate an entire manicure.

 Popular line art motifs this spring include continuous line drawings of faces, single-stroke flowers, and abstract wave patterns.
 These designs look best when executed in contrasting dark colors like black or navy against a light base, though monochromatic versions using tone-on-tone colors offer a more subtle option.
+Line art looks especially clean on shorter nails — my short spring nails post has 30 more minimal, designed-for-short-beds ideas.
+And for the moodier dark-on-light version, black spring nails that look edgy and chic has 15 takes on the same sketchy minimal energy.

 Minimalist line art nails with abstract and botanical designs